-Journal of Pharmacy Practice and Education is an Open Access, peer–reviewed, academic journal which has a wide range of fields which creates a platform for the authors to publish a relatively reliable source of information on recent discoveries, review articles, original articles etc. and provides free online access to the researchers worldwide.
+Journal of Pharmacy Practice and Education is an Open Access, peer–reviewed, academic journal which has a wide range of fields creating a platform for the authors to publish relatively reliable source of information on recent discoveries, review articles, original articles etc. and provides free online access to the researchers worldwide.

-Journal of pharmacy practices and education also involves the latest interest in the field of pharmacy and publishes articles in the field of good pharmacy practices, dispensing pharmacy, community pharmacy, clinical pharmacy, pharmacovigilence, quality control, quality assurance, self-medication, pharmaceutical care, cronic patient need ,hospital pharmacy, pharmaceutical services, pharmacoeconomic analysis, patient counselling, health prevention, medication records , prescription handling, pharmacy informatics, veterinary pharmacy, internet pharmacy, compounding pharmacy, pharmaceutical sciences, consultant pharmacy, ambulatory care pharmacy, pharmacy techniques, over the counter drugs, overmedication , public health, medication errors, patient compliance, compounding, health care practitioner, pharmacology, pharmacognosy , drug interactions, pharmacokinetics, pharmacodynamics, good manufacturing practices, good clinical practices.
+Journal of pharmacy practice and education also involves the latest interest in the field of pharmacy and publishes articles in the field of good pharmacy practices, dispensing pharmacy, community pharmacy, clinical pharmacy, pharmacovigilence, quality control, quality assurance, self-medication, pharmaceutical care, chronic patient need ,hospital pharmacy, pharmaceutical services, pharmacoeconomic analysis, patient counselling, health prevention, medication records, prescription handling, pharmacy informatics, veterinary pharmacy, internet pharmacy, compounding pharmacy, pharmaceutical sciences, consultant pharmacy, ambulatory care pharmacy, pharmacy techniques, over the counter drugs, overmedication, public health, medication errors, patient compliance, compounding, health care practitioner, pharmacology, pharmacognosy, drug interactions, pharmacokinetics, pharmacodynamics, good manufacturing practices, good clinical practices.
 It encourages research scholars, academicians, professionals and students engaged in their particular fields.

-Author may submit their manuscripts through the journal's online submission as an e-mail attachment at [email protected]
+Author may submit their manuscripts through the Editorial Manager System or as an e-mail attachment to [email protected]

 Pharmacovigilance (PV or PhV), is also known as drug safety, is the pharmacological science which relates to the collection, detection, assessment, monitoring, and prevention of adverse effects with pharmaceutical products.
 The roots for the word are "pharmacovigilance" are: pharmakon (Greek for drug) and vigilare (Latin for to keep watch).
 As such, pharmacovigilance heavily focuses on adverse drug reactions, or ADRs, which are defined as any response to a drug which is noxious and unintended, including lack of efficacy.